 - Taking excessive antibiotics promotes the development of stronger, antibiotic-resistant bacteria that are harder to kill with currently available medicines.

 Antibiotic resistance occurs when bacteria (such as those that cause endocarditis) have the ability to resist drugs that were previously able to kill them.
-Although antibiotic resistance is most common in situations that involve improper, unnecessary, and incomplete use of prescription antibiotics, resistance can also occur through correct antibiotic usage.
+Antibiotic resistance is most common in situations that involve improper, unneeded, and incomplete use of prescription antibiotics.
+But resistance can also occur through correct antibiotic usage.

 Antibiotic resistance is dangerous, because one type of bacteria can acquire the ability to survive certain drugs and then exchange this ability with other types of bacteria.
 When resistance to a particular medicine is widespread, the antibiotic becomes ineffective.
 Then scientists must find an adequate replacement.
-Since the only way for bacteria to develop resistance is through exposure to these antibiotics, doctors try to use these drugs only when appropriate and necessary, reducing the chances of resistance.
+The only way for bacteria to develop resistance is through exposure to these antibiotics.
+So doctors try to use these drugs only when appropriate and necessary.
+This reduces the chances of resistance.

 Always try to prevent antibiotic resistance, since resistant bacteria are more dangerous to your valves.
 This can be done by:

 - Completing the course of drugs that you have been given.
-Antibiotics typically take several days to kill bacteria, and if you take a partial course, you are teaching bacteria to survive the antibiotic.
+Antibiotics typically take several days to kill bacteria.
+If you take a partial course, you are teaching bacteria to survive the antibiotic.

 - Not stockpiling partial prescriptions and self-dosing with antibiotics.